hmortimore69/web-programming-coursework/README.md

 When I designed the flow for creating a race originally, I intended for it to be divvied up into sections on the page for each major part of the race setup.
 This felt too clunky for what I wanted, and didn't at all achieve my desired intention.
 I therefore did some research and chose to go with a multi-page form.
 I wanted to use the form tag for this, however I ultimately didn't.
 I used a custom formData object to store the inputs as the user navigated the flow, ensuring validation was handled, and that progress was updated as you stepped.

 Whilst developing the form, I made sure to also read the w3 standard for when forms are multiple pages loacted [here](https://www.w3.org/WAI/tutorials/forms/multi-page/).
-This outlined that I: (a) repeat overall instructions on every page; (b) split the form up according to logical groups; (c) make it easy to recognise and skip optional stages; and (d) not to set a time limit (I mean why would I for this?).
+This outlined that I: (a) repeat overall instructions on every page; (b) split the form up according to logical groups; and (c) make it easy to recognise and skip optional stages.

 .
 .